Discrete orthogonality relations for multi-indexed Laguerre and Jacobi polynomials: Discrete orthogonality relations for multi-indexed Laguerre and Jacobi polynomials

 Let us denote the members of the extra lower degree polynomials symbolically as $P_{\mathcal{D}',\,\mathcal{N}}(\eta)$ and $P_{\mathcal{D}'',\,\mathcal{N}}(\eta)$, etc. We have the following \begin{theo} For the multi-indexed Laguerre and Jacobi polynomials, the discrete orthogonality relations take the following forms;

 \end{theo} In the present case, the universal Christoffel numbers \eqref{univC} are no longer positive.
 Similar discrete orthogonality relations are expected to hold for the multi-indexed Racah, $q$-Racah, Wilson and Askey-Wilson polynomials \cite{dismul}.
-For them there is only one type of seed solutions.
 Those generated by Krein-Adler transformations \cite{krein,adler} will be discussed in section \ref{sec:KA}.

 \begin{coro} The polynomials participating in the above discrete orthogonality relations are linearly independent.
 The above extra `lower degree polynomials' and the multi-indexed polynomials $\{P_{\mathcal{D},\,n}(\eta)\}$, $n=0,\ldots,\mathcal{N}$ form the basis of the space of polynomials up to degree $\widetilde{\mathcal N}=\ell_{\mathcal D}+\mathcal{N}$. \end{coro}